 Has it worked?

 The short answer is – not really.
-As you would expect, the Scheme has saved the New South Wales Government substantial amounts of money.
+As you would expect, the Scheme has saved the NSW Government substantial amounts of money.
 Diverting offenders from the court system saves time and money to both the Police Force and the court system.
 However, that is not really how success should be measured.
 Success depends on whether the Scheme has reduced rates of cannabis use.
 On that metric, the news is not very positive.
-There is no evidence at all that the Scheme has had any impact on rates of cannabis use in New South Wales so, as a public health measure, it has been a failure.
+There is no evidence at all that the Scheme has had any impact on rates of cannabis use in NSW so, as a public health measure, it has been a failure.

 Lessons for the ACT

 If the New South Wales experience is anything to go by, there is no reason to be optimistic about decriminalisation of cannabis in the ACT.
 If anything, the ACT Policy runs the danger of making the problem of cannabis use worse.
 This is because it applies to much larger amounts of cannabis than the New South Wales Scheme, allowing users to possess anything up to 50g.
-In addition, by “decriminalising” or, more accurately, legalising possession of up to 50g of cannabis, it sends a message to the community that use of relatively small amounts of cannabis is okay.
+In addition, by “decriminalising” or, more accurately, legalising possession of up to 50g of cannabis, it sends a message to the community that use of relatively small amounts of cannabis is okay and potentially promotes further drug use.
 Ultimately, only time will tell how the bold experiment with legalisation will work out for the ACT.